LetMeGoogleIt4You/NetSim/README.md

 ---

-*Built with React, Tailwind CSS, and SVG.*
+*Built with React, Tailwind CSS, and SVG (and with AI, I cant code for shit) .*